coxmediagroup/developer-3-skills-test/comments/comments.md

 We only load the parts of Bootstrap that we need.

 #### c020
-This marks code that overrides a default setting in Bootsrap.
+This marks code that overrides or otherwise nullifies a default setting in Bootstrap.